CapnOdin/GridGUI/docs/Classes/Column.md

         :material-arrow-u-left-bottom-bold:{ .return } **return value**
         !!! question ""

-            **desc**: The largest horisontal expansion weight of a cell in the column.
+            **desc**: The largest horizontal expansion weight of a cell in the column.

             **type**: number